RkUnity2022/RkUnity2022/README.md

 - 👀 I’m interested in VR projects with Unity platform
 - 🌱 I’m currently learning Unity and C# to create a training session
 - 💞️ I’m looking to collaborate on any projects related to VR with Unity
-- 📫 You can reach me linkedin.com/in/ramakrishnabg
+- 📫 You can reach me on linkedin.com/in/ramakrishnabg